How to lower high cortisol levels naturally?

 Additionally, foods containing omega-3 fatty acids are beneficial for reducing cortisol levels and dealing with anxiety or stress.[9,10]

-Seeds, nuts, and avocado are great natural sources of omega-3s.
-So, we should consume 1–2 handfuls of mixed seeds and nuts daily in order to reduce cortisol.
-After all, seeds and nuts are good dietary sources of magnesium, vitamin B6, and folate!
+Seeds, nuts, and avocados are great natural sources of omega-3s.
+So, we should consume a handful of mixed seeds and nuts daily in order to reduce cortisol.

 We should eat a wide variety of foods rich in prebiotics (a type of fiber).
 Great dietary sources of prebiotics are whole grains, fruits, and vegetables.

 Also, we should consume foods with probiotics to improve the diversity of gut flora.
-Probiotics are live microorganisms which improve and restore the gut microbiota.
+Probiotics are live microorganisms that improve and restore the gut microbiota.

-The most common food high in probiotics is Greek yogurt.
+The most common foods high in probiotics are Greek yogurt and kefir.
 Other fermented foods high in probiotics are sauerkraut, tempeh, and miso.

 Tea can relieve stress